nutrients

 Nutrient charts can be misleading when they don't specify their measures.
 Some measure percentages of protein, fats and oils, carbohydrates and fiber by volume and others by weight.
-Some by dry weight and some fresh weight.
-Sometimes there are differences within in the same chart.
-The standard scientific measure is by calories.
+Some by dry weight and some resh weight.
+Sometimes in the same chart.
+The standard scientific measure is calories.

 Nutrient contents are often oversimplified.
 Meat and beans are often classed as protein while ignoring their other components and ignoring the protein content of other foods.

-The quality of nutrients depends on freshness, growing conditions, temperature, soil quality, processing and handling.
+And their quality depends on freshness, growing conditions, temperature, soil quality, processing and handling.
 Many degrade with age and processing.

 protein

-We don't need to force ourselves to eat protein.
-It is almost impossible to get insufficient in the course of eating enough to get the energy to survive, unless we try to live on lollies.
+Protein deficiency is pretty rare.
+Getting enough is almost inevitable in the course of eating enough to get the energy to survive (unless we try to live on lollies).
 All unprocessed food contains proteins.
 Grains, fruit and vegetables contain high quality proteins and many have nearly as much or more than animal products.
-When we eat healthily our body tells us when we need more proteins.
+Our body tells us when we need more proteins if we are aware of it.

-Amino acids from the digestion of proteins are essential for the body's DNA to generate new proteins to replace old as cells come and go.
-Proteins are in every cell.
-Enzymes are proteins.
+Amino acids from the digestion of proteins are essential for DNA to generate new proteins to replace old as cells come and go.
+Proteins are in every cell of fresh food.

-The daily protein intake usually recommended in dietary guidelines to replace protein turnover is 50 grams (5 twenty cent pieces).
+Some dietary guidelines recommend 50 grams (5 twenty cent pieces) of protein daily to replace protein turnover.
 More refined estimates are as low as 15 grams.

-If we eat more that we need for replacement the surplus is used for energy and burdens the metabolic and eliminatory systems.
-It is much less efficient than sugars and fats as a source of energy.
+If we eat more protein than we need for replacement then the surplus burdens the metabolic and elimination systems as it is metabolized for energy.
+Protein is much less efficient than sugars and fats as a source of energy and its degradation products are more toxic and destructive.

-The degradation products are toxic and destructive.
 Proteins require heroic digestive and metabolic effort.
 They are acid forming due to the acidic minerals left after digestion.
-When pH falls too low the body mines calcium from bone and teeth as a buffer to raise pH.
+Then when pH falls too low the body mines calcium from bone and teeth as a buffer to raise pH raising the risk for many diseases including cancer.

 oils and fats

 Metabolism of fats for energy by humans is slower, less efficient and more destructive than carbohydrates from grains, fruit and vegetables.
-Staggering quantities of food oils are refined by industrialised agriculture.
-Overuse is a cause of many easily avoidable diseases including diabetes and heart disease.
+Industrialized agriculture provides staggering quantities of refined food oils.
+Their overuse contributes to a multitude of avoidable diseases including diabetes and heart disease.

 Fats and oils makes the blood thicker slowing circulation and reducing oxygen uptake and distribution.
-The more saturated the fat the greater the impact and the longer it lasts.
+The more saturated the fat the greater the impact and the longer it circulates in the body.
 A half-hour after a double meat or cheeseburger a quarter or third of a blood sample will be a fat emulsion floating on the top.
-Relaxation through suffocation.
-Getting to sleep is easier.
-Fats are often eaten as a tranquillizer.

-Animal fats and some plant fats have most of the carbon links in their molecular chain taken up by hydrogen bonds and so are stiffer and less flexible.
-These hydrogenated (saturated) fats have a higher melting point, a longer shelf life and are thicker at body temperature.
-After eating they stay longer in circulation than unsaturated fats before they break down (if they break down) and so have a greater opportunity to thicken the blood and attach to blood vessel walls and fat cells.
-Long tubes of hardened fat are withdrawn from blood vessels during coronary bypass surgery.
+Animal fats and hydrogenated plant oils have more carbon links in their molecular chain taken up by hydrogen bonds and so are stiffer and less flexible.
+They have a higher melting point, a longer shelf life and are thicker at body temperature.
+After eating they stay longer in circulation than unsaturated fats before being absorbed (if they break down) and so have a greater opportunity to thicken the blood and attach to blood vessel walls and fat cells.
+Long tubes of hardened fat are withdrawn from blood vessels during vascular surgery.

 Fats in meat and dairy products produce a full feeling often mistaken as satisfying a need for protein.